mol-ana/movie-recommender/readme.md

 ## Conclusion

 The movie recommendation system successfully generates relevant movie suggestions using a content-based filtering approach.
 By combining movie genres and overviews into a textual feature and calculating cosine similarity, the system provides recommendations based on movie content.
+It has:
+- Precision@5: 0.8
+- Recall@5: 0.6666666666666666

 ### Future Work